-According to research published last year by Confused.com, over two fifths (44%) of dog-owning motorists have left their dog in the car, and seven out of 10 (70%) did so on a hot day for eight minutes.
+According to research published in 2017 by Confused.com, over two fifths (44%) of dog-owning motorists have left their dog in the car, and seven out of 10 (70%) did so on a hot day for eight minutes.

 Animal charity the RSPCA, warns that when it is just 22 degrees outside, in a car it can reach an unbearable 47 degrees within the hour.

 What to do if you find an overheating dog

 The RSPCA provides the following advice on how to help a dog in a hot car:

 - Establish the animal's health and condition.
 If it is displaying any signs of heatstroke dial 999 immediately.

 - If the situation becomes critical for the dog and the police are too far away or unable to attend, many people’s instinct will be to break into the car to free the dog.
 If you decide to do this, please be aware that without proper justification, this could be classed as criminal damage and, potentially, you may need to defend your actions in court.